PUQ-sp-z-o-o/WHMCS-WireGuard-Business-VPN/README.md

 - Module supports multilingualism
 - Account limit per package
 - Bandwidth Limit per account
-- Link to instructions for setting up the service in the client area.
+- Link to instructions for setting up the service in the client area
+- Port forwarding

 ### Functions of the client area: